Is Traditional Keyword Research Still Relevant in 2026 or Is User Intent More Important?

 In a word: critical.

 AI-powered engines now rely heavily on Natural Language Processing (NLP) to understand, rank, and extract your content.
 That means you need to write like a human, and structure like a machine.
+This is a core part of modern AI SEO, where content is optimized for how search engines interpret meaning, not just keywords.

 Here’s how: